vittoriofortino84/EDTOX/README.md

 for the edcs are calculated.

 ## 3_1_Drug_matrix_tuner.R
-optmization of Drug Matrix
+Optimization of Drug Matrix

 ## 3_2_TG_GATEs_tuner.R
-optimization of TG-GATEs
+Optimization of TG-GATEs

 ## 3_3_Consensus_tuner.R
-optimization of Consensus LINCS hepatocytes
+Optimization of Consensus LINCS hepatocytes

 ## 3_4_PPI_tuner.R
-optimization of PPI
+Optimization of PPI

 ## 3_5_pareto_solution_on_tuning_results.R
 Using pareto solution to obtain final genesets size and edge percents.
 The pareto solution is used to maximize the silhouette score, minimize the gene and edge percent for the networks except PPI where pareto is being used to maximize the siilhouette score, minimize the edge percent and maximize the combined score.